Remote Browser Isolation: Zero Trust to Internet browsing

 Take a browser and host it on a terminal server and then use the on-device browser to browse to that browser.
 As a result, you increase the security posture.
 When you do HTML 5 connectivity you actually get the rendering done in the remote browser.

-In that system you could have a small Linux based solution in the demilitarized zone (DMZ) or in the cloud and that Linux container is actually going to do the browsing for you.
+In the proxy-based system you could have a small Linux based solution in the demilitarized zone (DMZ) or in the cloud and that Linux container is actually going to do the browsing for you.
 It will render the information in real-time and send the information back to the user with HTML5 as the protocol using images.

 For example, if you are going to a customer relationship management (CRM) system right now, you will be going directly to that system as it is whitelisted.
 But when you go to a website that hasn’t been defined, the system will open a remote container and that dedicated container can give you the browsing experience and you won’t know the difference.